Shun Medoruma

-Central Themes and Concerns
+Central themes and concerns

 Central themes in Medoruma's literary works are the psychological after-effects of the Battle of Okinawa, the Japanese occupation and suppression of Okinawan culture and language, as well as the contradictions of force in dealing with the presence of American soldiers on the islands.
 Three of Medoruma's most important works dealing with the theme of war are the aforementioned "Droplets" and "Spirit Stuffing" as well as "Tree of Butterflies" ("Gunchō no ki," 2000), translated by Aimée Mizuno, which portray how war survivors physically bear the burden of survival without resolution of their war trauma.
 Medoruma's war fiction also depicts the unexplained and fragmented emanations of suppressed war trauma and memory that children of war survivors witnessed and grew up with on a daily basis.

 Medoruma's novel Rainbow Bird and short story "Hope" provocatively explore the possibilities of hope through rage at the injustices that arise due to the military bases in Okinawa within the "violent" lives of ordinary Okinawans who have typically been excluded from society through social norms of "good" and "evil" or sanitized categorizations of force as "violence."

-Social Criticism and Activism
+Social criticism and activism

 Medoruma also writes social commentary and criticism about Okinawa's current and historical relationship with Japan and the United States and emerged as an important public intellectual in Okinawa and Japan through his writing after he was awarded the Akutagawa Prize in 1997.
-His commentary and criticism has been published in local Okinawan newspapers, leading national journals, collected and reprinted in books, and his weblog, "Uminari no shima kara".
+His commentary and criticism has been published in local Okinawan newspapers, leading national journals, collected and reprinted in books, and his blog, "Uminari no shima kara".
 Medoruma has also been actively supporting and participating in protests of the construction of an offshore military base in Henoko.